Updated: Jun 2

 In the case of insulin resistance, the body's cells cannot incorporate glucose easily which causes glucose to build up in the blood.
 This process can eventually lead to type II diabetes.

-Testing will be required to confirm a diagnosis - the good news is that blood sugar issues can be corrected through diet and lifestyle changes.
+Testing will be required to confirm a diagnosis - the good news is that many blood sugar issues can be corrected through diet and lifestyle changes.

 Symptoms of a Blood Sugar Problem